 Scroll to two minute mark, see behind home plate view of Koufax-Earl Battey confrontation.
 Being both obsessive AND compulsive, I hit the stop/pause buttons countless times to get a visual of standing in against Koufax.
 The impression?
 Lefty was a dominating, fast worker, great control, who would keep you off balance with a mere two pitches.
 He'd just embarrass batters by dispatching them quickly.
 Classic pitching.

 Other Notable Things To Watch For:

-* Koufax adjusting his hat after seemingly every pitch - must be a Jewish thing* Watch how he wasn't accurately controlling his curveball in the early going - abandons it in favor of fastball almost exclusively later (after 1-1:30 video mark)
+* Koufax adjusting his hat after seemingly every pitch - must be a Jewish thing* Watch how he wasn't accurately controlling his curve ball in the early going - abandons it in favor of fastball almost exclusively later (after 1-1:30 video mark)

-*No "working the count," in 1960's baseball, waiting for mistake pitches, getting walks - batters were up there to swing.
-Of course, pitchers like Carlton, Pedro Martinez, Koufax hand you your ass if you try that (my apologies to Sister Catherine, my Grade 3 teacher at St. Wenceslaus School.
+* None of that "working the count," jazz in 1960's baseball, waiting for mistake pitches, getting walks - batters were up there to swing.
+Of course, pitchers like Steve Carlton, Pedro Martinez, Koufax hand you your ass if you try that (my apologies to Sister Catherine, my Grade 3 teacher at St. Wenceslaus School.
 I know it is very crass grammar, in addition to lazy verb-noun association.
 Expecting to be stuck on chalkboard eraser cleanup, post-haste)

-* Putouts at first, first basemen turn to sling the ball to the catcher, backing up first - doesn't happen today - believe that all started with Joe Mauer's bilateral leg weakness
+* Putouts at first, first basemen turns to sling the ball to the catcher, backing up first - doesn't happen today - believe that all started with Joe Mauer's bilateral leg weakness

-As Herb Carneal would say "...and the count rides along." - TT
+As our very own Herb Carneal would say "...and the count rides along." - TT